Kuala Rompin: Attractions

 Kuala Rompin is probably best known as the gateway to Tioman Island.
 However, it is not without its own attractions.
-The restaurants of Kuala Rompin are famous for their seafood, especially for their freshwater prawns and freshwater clam caught in the surrounding areas especially at the estuary of Sungai Rompin (Rompin River).
+The restaurants of Kuala Rompin are famous for their seafood, especially for their freshwater prawns and freshwater clam caught in the surrounding areas especially at the estuary of the Rompin River.
 Crabs and squids are also popular.

 Kuala Rompin is also building a name for itself in the sport of sailfish fishing.
 It is increasingly being recognized as the Sailfish Capital of Asia, and hosts a yearly world-class fishing event, the Royal Pahang International Billfish Challenge.
-Kuala Rompin is considered to be one of the best places in the world to catch Sailfish.
+Kuala Rompin is considered to be one of the best places in the world to catch sailfish.

 Politics

 The town of Kuala Rompin is situated in the State electoral constituency of Tioman, which was won by YB Mohd.
 Johari from Barisan Nasional.
 Its representative to the Malaysian Parliament is Datuk Hasan Arifin, also from Barisan Nasional.